Clinician reviewing blood pressure and health notes

 References

 1. Pickering TG, et al. Call to action on use and reimbursement for home blood pressure monitoring.
 Hypertension.
 2008;52(1):1-9.
+PubMed.
+Free PMC version.

 2. Stergiou GS, et al. Home blood pressure monitoring in the 21st century.
 Journal of Clinical Hypertension.
 2018;20(7):1116-1121.
+PubMed.

 3. Odili AN, et al. Characteristics of self-measured home blood pressure in a Nigerian urban community: the NIPREGH study.
 Blood Pressure Monitoring.
 2015;20(5):256-262.
+PubMed.

 4. American Heart Association.
 Home blood pressure monitoring.
 2024.

-6. Muntner P, et al. Measurement of blood pressure in humans: a scientific statement from the American Heart Association.
+7. Muntner P, et al. Measurement of blood pressure in humans: a scientific statement from the American Heart Association.
 Hypertension.
 2019;73(5):e35-e66.
+Free PMC version.

-7. Myers MG.
+8. Myers MG.
 The great myth of office blood pressure measurement.
-Journal of Clinical Hypertension.
-2012;14(9):557-562.
+Journal of Hypertension.
+2012;30(10):1894-1898.
+LWW.